wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/3-implementing-best-practices.md

     makers have an outlet that they can use to request additional assistance if required.

 6. Be prepared for exceptions.
-In Module 1, we discussed the need for exception environments where DLP rules are relaxed.
+In the Introduction to Power Automate security and governance module, we discussed the need for exception environments where DLP rules are relaxed.
 As part of the communication that goes out to makers, they may have some legitimate needs to continue to use connectors in their current configuration.